 The Acute Care Research Council is open to all acute care units in the collective academic health centers of the University of Cincinnati Medical Center, Cincinnati Children’s Hospital Medical Center, UC Health, and the Cincinnati Veterans Affairs Medical Center.
 Partnership is also extended to professional representatives from vital infrastructure including the local Institutional Review Board and investigative pharmacy.
 The CCTST underwrites the Council, eliminating the need for participation fees.

-Acute Care Research Council partners
+- Acute Care Research Council Charter

 |Richard Becker, MD MS||UC Cardiovascular Health & Disease|